DataBiosphere/azul/README.md

    ```

    and resolve conflicts in necessary.
 Conflict resolution should only be
-   necessary if cherry-picks occured on the target branch.
+   necessary if cherry-picks occurred on the target branch.

 3. The merge may have affected `README.md`, the file you are looking at right
    now.
 Reopen the file now to ensure you are following the updated version.